-NTSE exam is tests the applicants on two ground namely SAT and MAT.
-While the former is more academically oriented, the latter tests students general problem solving and smartness.
+NTSE exam tests the applicants on two grounds namely SAT and MAT.
+While the former is more academically oriented, the latter tests students’ general problem solving and smartness.
 MAT consists of 50 questions each bearing 1 mark and lasts for 45 minutes.
-SAT further has two sections i.e. Languages test (45 minutes, 50 questions, 1 mark each) and a combined section for Science, Mathematics and Social Science (90 minutes, 100 questions, 1 mark each).
+SAT further has two sections i.e. Languages test (45 minutes, 50 questions, 1 mark each) and a combined section for Science, Mathematics, and Social Science (90 minutes, 100 questions, 1 mark each).

-While cracking NTSE without diligence is very difficult, merely hardwork does not assure NTSE scholarship.
-The competition in the NTSE is fierce as the 0.02% applicants get to qualify the exam.
-Therefore, it is of utmost importance to maintain keen dedication, composure and most importantly perseverance in efforts.
+While cracking NTSE without diligence is very difficult, merely hard work does not assure NTSE scholarship.
+The competition in the NTSE is fierce as 0.02% of applicants get to qualify for the exam.
+Therefore, it is of utmost importance to maintain keen dedication, composure, and most importantly perseverance in efforts.

 - Previous papers: Previous year NTSE exams and sample papers are available easily.
 As students don’t have much time to revisit all the concepts from 9th and 10th, solving sample papers is the best route to practice.

-- Games on mobile phones: A lot of games as well vocabulary building apps are available on Android as well as iOS market.
-Since, students carry mobiles all the time, it is advisable to use such apps for utilizing leisure time into studying for NTSE.
+- Games on mobile phones: A lot of games as well vocabulary building apps are available on the Android play store as well as the iOS App store.
+Since students carry mobiles all the time, it is advisable to use such apps for utilizing leisure time into studying for NTSE.